Thibaud-Ardoin/UWB-fingerprint/README.md

 ## Evaluation

-One can use this evaluation [Notebook](src/model_explorer.ipynb) to run tests different models in different scenarios.
+For evaluation, use this [Notebook](src/model_explorer.ipynb) to run tests of models in different scenarios.

 ### Models